The 8 Biggest Baby Sleep Mistakes New Parents Make

 It’s important to respond to baby’s cries, but Song says it’s “not necessary” to go to your little one the moment they begin whimpering at night.
 “If baby is making noises and fussing, it’s okay to wait and see what happens,” she says.
 “Sometimes baby will learn to comfort themselves and fall back asleep.”
-Rather than immediately going to baby, Schneeberg recommends giving your child “a few minutes” to try to settle back down to sleep after waking up.
+Rather than going to baby immediately, Schneeberg recommends giving your child “a few minutes” to try to settle back down to sleep after waking up.
 “They may do just fine without your help,” she says.

 Using a nightlight isn’t bad per se, and it can help guide you through the dark nursery in the middle of the night, Song points out.
 But switching it on and off in the night to help you see is a problem, says Lynelle Schneeberg, PsyD, director of the behavioral sleep program at Connecticut Children’s Medical Center in Hartford, Connecticut, and the author of Become Your Child’s Sleep Coach.
 “Baby’s nursery should look and sound the same at bedtime as it does at 2 a.m., should they wake,” she says.

 “I see so many parents who say, ‘Something’s wrong with my baby, they’re not sleeping through the night at 12 weeks old,’” says Gina Posner, MD, a pediatrician at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
 While some parents “completely luck out” and have good sleepers, Posner says, she also notes that it’s “not a reasonable expectation” that your child will be sleeping through the night at 12 weeks.
 “By 6 months, you can reasonably expect that the majority of babies will be sleeping a good, long chunk at night,” Posner says.
 “But other kids will not be great sleepers.”
 Posner encourages parents to be realistic about their expectations and to talk to your child’s pediatrician or a pediatric sleep expert if you have questions.